Why on earth a ZIO IO monad for Scala 3?

 if d.batchDialogue(s1) = s2 then, for all s3, d.greetFirst(s3).batchDialogue(“y” ++ s1) = s2

-Our dialogues being essentially binary trees, some properties of those data structures could be “translated” to properties of our Dialogue
+Our dialogues being essentially binary trees, some properties of those data structures could be “translated” to properties of our Dialogue data abstraction.
+All those general properties, as well as the more specific

 properties of the operations we defined, would allow us to reason about yes/no dialogues in an essential way, valid not only for some specific implementation but also for any other that correctly implements the abstract definition.

-implementation of our dialogues, but also develop a web implementation or an implementation for Android devices, or whatever, taking always as the base for a new implementation the abstract definition of the dialogues and of the operations defined on them.
+Because, yes, we could not only write in many ways a ZIO.Console implementation of our dialogues, but also develop a web implementation or an implementation for Android devices, or whatever, taking always as the base for a new implementation the abstract definition of the dialogues and of the operations defined on them.

 All those implementations, if correct, would be in essence equivalent.
 That is, in practical terms, diverse ways of doing essentially the same thing.